-The Faculty of Engineering offers a number of its own scholarships and bursaries both for new and returning students.
+The Price Faculty of Engineering offers a number of its own scholarships and bursaries both for new and returning students.
 While students' names are automatically submitted for a number of these scholarships, some require an application.
-The list of available scholarships and their associated criteria can be found at http://ugawards.eng.umanitoba.ca.
-The system is quite straightforward, therefore we'd suggest that all direct entry students take advantage of these opportunities and apply!
+The list of available scholarships and their associated criteria can be found within the UMlearn portal under the courses drop down menu.

 NOTE: Many, if not all, of the bursaries require that you fill in the University of Manitoba General Bursary application on Aurora.
-Once you submit your General Bursary application on Aurora, you will become eligible and automatically considered to many bursaries automatically! http://umanitoba.ca/student/fin_awards/bursaries/
+Once you submit your General Bursary application on Aurora, you will become eligible and automatically considered to many bursaries automatically! http://umanitoba.ca/student/fin\awards/bursaries/